Tradias/asio-grpc/README.md

 ## use_scheduler

-A special completion token created with `agrpc::use_scheduler(scheduler)` where `scheduler` is a `agrpc::GrpcContext` or `agrpc::GrpcExecutor`, that causes any
-RPC step function return a [TypedSender](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio/reference/Sender.html#boost_asio.reference.Sender.typed_sender).
+A special completion token created by `agrpc::use_scheduler(scheduler)` where `scheduler` is a `agrpc::GrpcContext` or `agrpc::GrpcExecutor`.
+It causes any RPC step function return a [TypedSender](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio/reference/Sender.html#boost_asio.reference.Sender.typed_sender).
 The sender can e.g. be connected to a [unifex::task<>](https://github.com/facebookexperimental/libunifex/blob/main/doc/api_reference.md#task) to await completion of the RPC step:

 <!-- snippet: unifex-server-streaming-client-side -->
 <a id='snippet-unifex-server-streaming-client-side'></a>